MicrosoftDocs/azure-docs/articles/active-directory-b2c/identity-provider-azure-ad-single-tenant.md

 1. For the **Scope**, enter the *openid profile*.
 1. Leave the default values for **Response type**, and **Response mode**.
 1. (Optional) Enter a value for **Domain_hint**.
 For example, *ContosoAD*.
 This is the value to use when referring to this identity provider using *domain_hint* in the request.
-1. Under **Identity provider claims mapping**, enter the following claims mapping values:
+1. Under **Identity provider claims mapping**, select the following claims:

     * **User ID**: *oid*
     * **Display name**: *name*